 *Relaxing on the beach, Port Stephens - Destination Port Stephens

-If you enjoy bushwalking or mountain biking, then Fingal Bay is surrounded by Tomaree National Park and there are a myriad of tracks for you to explore (check the Walking Map or Google Maps to view).
+If you enjoy bushwalking or mountain biking, then Fingal Bay is surrounded by Tomaree National Park and there are a myriad of tracks for you to explore.
 The 8.7km Fingal to Tomaree Walk contains some epic scenery and views with the option of the forest walk or cycleway on the smooth concrete path that joins the pathway at Fingal Beach.
 This walk will take you past Tomaree's Box, Wreck, and Zenith beaches, or if you are after a longer walk, the 27km Tomaree Coastal Walk offers a two to three-day trek along the coast from Shoal Bay to Birubi with plenty of short walk options in between.

 Every Saturday morning at 8am across Marine Drive from Seaside Holiday Resort, you will find the Fingal Bay parkrun.
 This weekly community event is a 5km course that can be taken at your own pace, and the whole family can take part.
 Bring the pram, dress up if you want, and don't forget your water, sunscreen, and hat!
 Just make sure you register with parkrun before your first time.